syunnosuke/loadWasatchCSV/README.md

 2. create sub-directory named data
 3. place the CSV file in data directory
 4. Run load.py as follows: python load.py (name of CSV file).csv
-5. Add options if necessary (-od: omit extracting dark reference spectra, -or: omit extracting raw spectra)
+5. Add options if necessary
+   -od: omit extracting dark reference spectra
+   -or: omit extracting raw spectra
+   -ir: include Raman shift in the data of processed file
-6. Extracted spectra are stored in the directory of the same name as CSV file
+7. Extracted spectra are stored in the directory of the same name as CSV file